mef51/subdriftlaw/README.md

 # Key files

 Many of the scripts and notebooks included in the repo are my rough work and experiments.
-The following files are what ended up published and are probably the ones you would want to look at:
+The following files are what resulted in published figures and are probably the ones you would want to look at:

 * [`ProcessBursts.ipynb`](https://github.com/mef51/sadtrombone/blob/master/ProcessBursts.ipynb): Processes bursts from FRB121102
 * [`Process180814.py`](https://github.com/mef51/sadtrombone/blob/master/universal/Process180814.py): Processes bursts from FRB180814.J0422+73